wp-plugins/oik/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 1.14 =
+oik version 1.14 contains a fix for oik-nivo-slider on sites where jquery.js is not automatically loaded by the theme or other plugins
+It also includes changes for the cookie-cat plugin and website.

 = 1.13 =
 oik version 1.13 is required for the new oik-privacy-policy plugin.